-Individuals/ residents’ groups/ heritage bodies regularly instruct Harrison Grant to assist them in the legal issues that arise on planning matters.
+Individuals/ residents’ groups/ heritage bodies regularly instruct Harrison Grant to assist them in the legal issues that arise on planning and planning enforcement matters.

 There may be a planning application for a development which could harm your local environment and/or is controversial, for example: fracking; housing on a green field site; or a tall building which will adversely affect a listed building/conservation area/scheduled ancient monument; or a development that will interfere with amenity of neighbours; or adversely affect a business use; or involve the demolition of buildings of merit; or development in a world heritage site or its buffer zone; or a wind turbine/solar farm in an inappropriate area; or a waste incinerator; or will have impacts on wildlife and natural habitats such as road building; or felling of trees; or erection of pylons in a much loved landscape.

 Harrison Grant specialise in claimant planning work and can assist on how best to make objections and obtain a refusal of planning permission by the planning officer under delegated authority; or the planning committee if the matter is to be dealt with by them; and how to deal with the planning application process in general, including environmental impact assessment and consultation procedures.

 It may be appropriate to ask the Secretary of State to call in the planning application for his or her own determination and we can help with this process.
 Indeed, one of our clients, SAVE Britain's Heritage, recently won its case in the Court of Appeal that the Secretary of State should give reasons if they refuse to call in the planning application for their own determination.

 Harrison Grant will advise on the appeal procedure should the developer appeal to the Secretary of State in the event that planning permission is refused; including the advantages and disadvantages of the appeal procedure of written representations, hearing and inquiry, including how to register as a Rule 6 party and to ask the Secretary of State to recover the appeal for his or her own determination.